invisible-college/statebus/README.md

 This example resizes a square when you click on it.
 [Play with it here](https://cheeseburgertherapy.com/emo/square).

-`fetch` returns an object located at the key '/morgan/example', and subscribes to that object.
-What that means is that any time the state at /morgan/example changes, example will re-execute. `save(state)` will save changes and propagate them to any function that is subscribed.
+`fetch` returns an object located at the key `/morgan/example`, and subscribes to that object.
+What that means is that any time the state at `/morgan/example` changes, example will re-execute. `save(state)` will save changes and propagate them to any function that is subscribed.

-Important: *the leading / in '/morgan/example' means that the state will synchronize with the server.
-A key 'morgan/example' would only be available to the client.*
+**Important:** the leading `/` in `/morgan/example` means that the state will synchronize with the server.
+A key `morgan/example` would only be available to the client.

 #### ...and a dumb quirk